RyanHutchinson/libft/README.md

 # Libft - C - 2019

-Libft is a library we created in C to help us during the WeThinkCode journey.
+Libft is a recreation of C's standard Libraries.
+What better way to learn that to re-create!

 ## WeThinkCode:

 **Part 1:** 28/28
 **Part 2:** 24/24
 **Bonus:**  6/6
-**Five Extra:** 5/5

-**Total:** 125/125

 ## Installation:

-To get started, clone the Libft repo and go into the folder:
+To get started, clone this repo and go into the folder:

 ```
 git clone https://github.com/FWMoor/libft